Tymlez/guardian-terraform/README.md

 and it is very low drama with excellent debugging and connectivity tools on GCP.

-EKS sounds like it is all singing and all dancing, but it is quite possibly the worst implementation of Kubernetes I have ever seen, everything has a caveat or an additional piece of complexity.
+EKS sounds like it is all singing and all dancing, but it is quite possibly the worst implementation of Kubernetes I have ever seen, everything has a caveat or an additional piece of complexity, everything was an afterthought by AWS - it is working and deploys fine as described above but the flexibility is really not there for when you want to develop it later.

 There are numerous problems associated with EKS that are documented in the code (for example, it is currently not possible to deploy Fargate profiles in EKS via Terraform),